This is the latest update in a quarterly series that will share news, progress and information relating to PROSPECT

 We aim to use resources effectively to meet the needs of patients to ensure they are placed in the least restrictive and most appropriate placement, as close to home as possible, whilst managing the demand and overseeing the quality for the services we commission.

-In the tabs below you can learn about our event coming up on 7 May in Warrington as well as meet members of the team and read details of service developments.
+In the tabs below you can learn about our event on 7 May in Warrington and also read details of service developments.

 Reflection event - 7 May